Jagannath Rath Yatra Festival

 When is the Festival celebrated?

 The Jagannath Ratha Jatra is celebrated annually on the second day of Shukla Pasha (waxing phase of the moon or bright fortnight) of the Hindu lunar month of Ashada.
-In 2019, it falls on July 4 (Thursday) and ends on July 15 (Monday).
+It falls on Wednesday , 23 June .

 The Meaning of Terms